 - Enable individuals to have a voice.

-To maximize integration, Match and Mentor recruits local people to act as Support Volunteers.
+To maximise integration, Match and Mentor recruits local people to act as Support Volunteers.
 The Support Volunteers work with those people unable to access the local community without support.
 They assist with training and have a general mentoring role, to give individuals the skills and confidence they need to become an active member of the local community.

 Opportunities are tailored to the needs of the individual.
 Individuals can volunteer in local playgroups, schools, elderly people’s homes, shops, café projects, conservation groups, farms and museums. .